-- a.
-Which components of the project to include in the review; - b.
+- b.
 The temporal and spatial boundaries of the project; - c.
 The issues and concerns to be considered in the review; and - d.
 Any other requirements for the assessment of the project proposal.

 During scoping the NIRB also consults with the public and interested parties to identify Valued Ecosystem Components (VECs) and Valued Socio-Economic Components (VSECs) that should be addressed by the Proponent's Impact Statement (IS).
 The NIRB also develops a public participation and awareness program in which the community's participation in the review process, among other items, is discussed and incorporated into the review planning process.